Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## The com.mojang folder

-The `com.mojang` folder is a special folder where Minecraft stores data (Addons, Worlds, Player info...).
-Minecraft understands this location, and all files we access or create will be placed somewhere in this folder!

 You should create a shortcut to the `com.mojang` folder on your Desktop or on your mobile device, so you can easily access it at any time.
 The exact location of the `com.mojang` folder will depend on your device OS.